-• Many RAPID and AIChE eLearning courses and webinars are free to AIChE student members and will be useful in this competition.
-A full list is available, but, in addition to the resources listed in the problem statement, it is highly recommended that all teams review the following resources:
+- Many RAPID and AIChE eLearning courses and webinars are free to AIChE student members and will be useful in this competition.
+A full list is available, but, in addition to the resources listed in the problem statement, it is highly recommended that all teams review the following resources: - a.

-- a.
 1-hour RAPID webinar "Design, Application & Economics of Process Intensification" - b.
 1-hour AIChE webinar "Carbon Capture, Transport and Sequestration" - c.
-2019 AIChE Student Design Competition Problem Statement (Modular Distributed Ammonia Synthesis) - i.
-Note: this file is a resource only to help demonstrate the benefits to modular processes, particularly the design consideration and references section.
+2019 AIChE Student Design Competition Problem Statement (Modular Distributed Ammonia Synthesis) - Note: this file is a resource only to help demonstrate the benefits to modular processes, particularly the design consideration and references section.
 No elements of the competition problem are required for this competition.

-2. Review the following documents (all found at www.aiche.org/chemecube2023):
+2. Review the following documents (all found at www.aiche.org/chemecube2024):

-- 2023 ChemE Cube Competition Rules (this document)
+- 2024 ChemE Cube Competition Rules (this document)

-- 2023 ChemE Cube Problem Statement
+- 2024 ChemE Cube Problem Statement

-- 2023 ChemE Cube Rubrics
+- 2024 ChemE Cube Rubrics

 - Virtual Qualifying Presentation

 - The Ad & Poster

 - The Pitch

 - The Cube

-- 2023 ChemE Cube Safety Program
+- 2024 ChemE Cube Safety Program

 - AIChE Code of Ethics

 - AIChE Code of Conduct

-3. Check out the 2023 ChemE Cube Informational Webinar Recording for more context.
+3. Check out the 2024 ChemE Cube Informational Webinar Recording for more context.

-A 2023 ChemE Cube Competition Informational Webinar took place in January.
-RAPID staff reviewed competition details and experts from ExxonMobil reviewed Direct Air Capture technology.
-Link to webinar recording: https://youtu.be/zuM9S8MqNHI
+A 2024 ChemE Cube Competition Informational Webinar takes place on January 25.
+RAPID staff will review competition details and experts from ExxonMobil will review Direct Air Capture technology.
+Link to webinar: